hugo-astier/hugo-astier/README.md

 🔭 I craft web apps.

-JS is my daily cup of tea but whichever the language, X or Y framework...
-At the core it's all the same: DS & Algos.<br>
+JS is my daily cup of tea but whatever the language, or framework, at the core it's the same good olds DS & Algos.<br>
 What only matters is the right tool for the task at hand 💪

 ♥ : When I'm not hacking I'm usually in the mountains rock-climbing, summiting, or trail-running 🏔️

-Currently located in Marseille, France, enjoying sunshine almost every day ☀️  but enjoying collaborating in english 🇬🇧
+Currently located in Marseille, France, enjoying sunshine every day ☀️

 Feel free to get in touch!